 TOEFL iBT 79 no sub-score lower than 17

 TOEFL PBT 550 no sub-score lower than 52, writing score 4

 IELTS 6.5 no band score lower than 6.0

 MELAB 77 composition sub-test score of 77

+MELICET >85 include a writing sample

-ESL Conditional Admission
+ESL Probational Admission

-Conditional admission is for students who are not proficient in the English language.
+Probational admission is for students who are not proficient in the English language.
 Conditional Admission enables students to enroll for a full course load of college-level courses, including ESL classes during the first and second semesters.
 Students will also enroll for one or two general education courses.
 A full time course load is required for students with F-1 status.
-Selection of ESL classes will be based on placement tests, sub-scores or total scores achieved on the TOEFL, IELTS, MELAB or SAT or ACT Reading and English/Writing sub-scores.
+Selection of ESL classes will be based on placement tests, sub-scores or total scores achieved on the TOEFL, IELTS, MELAB, MELICET or SAT or ACT Reading and English/Writing sub-scores.
 ESL courses are available for academic credit and are calculated into the grade point average.
 Students with minimum scores or sub-scores in one of the following categories will be considered for ESL Conditional Admission:

 TOEFL iBT 69 no sub-score lower than 15

 TOEFL PBT 525 no sub-score lower than 50, writing score 3

 IELTS 6.0 no band score lower than 5.5

+MELICET 75-85 include a writing sample